marazt/meme-code-review/README.md

 License The MIT License (MIT)

-Last updated 23 February 2016
+Last updated 2 November 2016

 ##About

 A funny Google Chrome extension to be able to add memes into your code review
-* Are border when you are reviewing a lot of code?
+* Are you bored while reviewing a lot of code?
-* Specify your memes in extension options
+* Specify your memes in the extension options.
-* there will be a meme icond next comment textarea
+* There will be a meme icon next the comment textarea.
-* Just open it and use memes in your comment :)
+* Just open it and use memes in your comment :).

 ##Versions